GitMeep/Classroom-Bot/README.md

 ### Questions
 Students can ask questions using a text command.
 The teacher can then go through them one at a time.

+### PubChem lookup
+Look up safety information and molar mass of a compound on PubChem.

 ### Mute
 Tired of students talking when they shouldn't?
-Force mute a channel, so only the teacher can speak!
+Force mute a channel, so only the teacher can speak.

 ### Your idea here
 Got any other ideas?
 Send me a tweet [@TweetMeepsi](https://twitter.com/TweetMeepsi).
 Check the [trello](https://trello.com/b/owJzJaVt/classroom-bot) development board to see if i am already working on it first though!